Mastering the Art of Sales: A Career Guide for Success-Driven Individuals

 Account Executive (AE) / Account Manager (AM)

-Regional Vice Presidents (RVP) / Area Vice President (AVP)
+Regional Vice Presidents (RVP) / Area Vice Presidents (AVP)

 Unlocking Opportunities: A Guide to Choosing a Career in Sales